GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 2. There's a Cloud Scheduler job that is configured to run every Sunday at 3.30 triggering the batch predictions build pipeline
 3. There's a correctly configured build pipeline for _retraining_ that can be triggered with Pub/Sub messages, called `CT` (or `continous-training`)
 4. Show that all the components have run at least once
+5. No code change is needed for this challenge

 ### Tips